 Santorini is immune to phylloxera as its volcanic soils contain none of the clay that is necessary for parasite to survive.
 As a result, many of the roots found on the vines on Santorini are centuries old.
 Vinsanto wine is an ancient winemaking tradition of Santorini that dates back thousands of years and represents an important part of Santorini’s history.
 Uncover the myths and legends of Santorini and taste the best Santorini wines.
 Visit three traditional wineries and enjoy cellar tours to see how the winemaking process unfolds from grape to glass.
 Learn about Santorini’s unique viticulture traditions and participate in a mini wine tasting tutorial.

 T for TOKAJ (Hungary)

 Pick-and-mix your itinerary and discover the beautiful Tokaj wine region.
-This half-day or full-day private trip is aimed to give wine lovers a quick introduction to Tokaj, offering an entertaining learning experience that will help you not only appreciate Tokaji wines, but also make an informed decIsion when it comes to buying a few bottles, whether in the region or back at home.
+This full-day or full-day private trip is aimed to give wine lovers a quick introduction to Tokaj, offering an entertaining learning experience that will help you not only appreciate Tokaji wines, but also make an informed decIsion when it comes to buying a few bottles, whether in the region or back at home.

 U for URUGUAY

 Uruguay is home to the powerful red grape Tannat and has 3 main wine regions, namely Montevideo, Punta del Este & Colonia.
 You can catch the Buquebus to Montevideo, where you can spend a few days and visit family wineries followed by a couple days in Punta del Este with visits to costal wineries.